It’s a tough time to be a change leader. In this blog I compare the contrasting fortunes of two high profile leaders, Pope Francis and David Moyes.

 And he has a sure eye for the symbol.
 An early decision was to put aside the grand papal residence in favour of a simpler boarding house which he shares with 50 other priests.
 He opened up Castel Gandolfo, the holiday home, to ordinary visitors.
 As the Economist points out he washed and then even kissed the feet of 12 inmates of a juvenile-detention centre.
 He got rid of the fur-trimmed velvet capes used by popes since the Renaissance, and swapped Benedict’s red shoes for plain black ones.
 He traded down form the chauffeured Mercedes in favour of a battered Ford.
 And he fired Cardinals and Bishops who offended his tough rules on inappropriate behaviour – from bullying to spending too much on residences to sexual misdemeanors.

 Core Mission: the Pope has done more than just make personal changes, he has refocused his organisation on one mission: helping the poor.
-This mission is a popular one, fits with his leadership style, and helps answer criticism leveled at the previous Pope that he was an ideologue obsessed with announcing fiats and bulls at elaborate and ostentatious ceremonies.
+This mission is a popular one, fits with his leadership style, and helps answer criticism levelled at the previous Pope that he was an ideologue obsessed with announcing fiats and bulls at elaborate and ostentatious ceremonies.

 Again as the Economist says the “poor-first strategy” is also aimed squarely at engaging customers in emerging markets, where the potential for growth is greatest but competition fiercest.